highfidelity/hifi-docs-grav-content/05.marketplace/05.submissionRules/docs.md

 #### Submission Standards for Specific Categories:
 * **Avatars:** Avatars should not have more than 40k polygons.
-* **Environments:** Please make sure your content is centered around {0,-10,0} so when rezzed, users will be in the middle.
+* **Environments:** Environments need to be limited to 200 entities and please make sure your content is centered around {0,-10,0} so when rezzed, users will be in the middle.
 * **Apps, Scripts, and Tools:** Your application should have an .app.json root file which includes your .js and your .html files.
 * **Wearables:** Your wearable must have a parentJoint described in your JSON, as well as userData describing how it is to be worn.